-The Offering Common stock offered by us 6,666,667 shares Common stock to be outstanding immediately after this offering 19,156,609 shares Underwriters' option to purchase additional shares 1,000,000 shares Use of proceeds We intend to use the proceeds from this offering for research and development activities to advance our HSC modulation platform and SSC modulation platform, the clinical and preclinical development of our product candidates and working capital and general corporate purposes.
+The Offering Common stock offered by us 6,666,667 shares Common stock to be outstanding immediately after this offering 19,051,428 shares Underwriters' option to purchase additional shares 1,000,000 shares Use of proceeds We intend to use the proceeds from this offering for research and development activities to advance our HSC modulation platform and SSC modulation platform, the clinical and preclinical development of our product candidates and working capital and general corporate purposes.
 For a more complete description of our intended use of the proceeds from this offering, see "Use of Proceeds."
-Risk factors You should carefully read "Risk Factors" on page 11 in this prospectus for a discussion of factors that you should consider before deciding to invest in our common stock.
+Risk factors You should carefully read "Risk Factors" on page 12 in this prospectus for a discussion of factors that you should consider before deciding to invest in our common stock.
 NASDAQ Global Market symbol "FATE"

-Certain holders of five percent or more of our voting securities and stockholders who are affiliated with certain of our directors have agreed to purchase an aggregate of 2,499,999 shares of our common stock in this offering at the initial public offering price, as follows:
+Certain holders of five percent or more of our voting securities and stockholders who are affiliated with certain of our directors have indicated an interest in purchasing up to an aggregate of approximately \$15.0 million in shares of our common stock in this offering at the initial public offering price, as follows: